masquey/RevokeChinaCerts_wiki/ReadMe_Online.md

 ### Usage
 * Run `RevokeChinaCerts_Online.bat` and follow the messages on screen.
+* Run `RevokeChinaCerts_Firefox.bat` and follow the messages on screen if you want to revoke certificates in Firefox.
 * **Clear all browser(s) data and DNS cache of system**, and restart network interface(s).

 ### Version